If you want to steer specific traffic (or otherwise regulate certain types of

 subscriber is unknown to Selected.

-creates virtual servers for each type of traffic (TCP, UDP, or both), and a virtual
+creates virtual servers for each type of traffic (TCP, UDP, or both and IP), and a

-server for HTTP traffic.
-The system enables classification and assigns the appropriate
+virtual server for HTTP traffic.
+The system sets up classification and assigns the

-policy enforcement profile to the virtual servers.
-If you are connecting to a RADIUS
+appropriate policy enforcement profile to the virtual servers.
+If you are connecting to

 Now you can send traffic through the network.
 As network traffic moves through the